League Rules

 1. USGA rules will govern play with local rules as indicated herein and on the scorecard.

-8. Each player is responsible for announcing her correct score at the completion of each hole.
+9. Each player is responsible for announcing her correct score at the completion of each hole.
 If there is a discrepancy, the score should be resolved and entered on the scorecard before the players begin the next hole.

-9. League days are official when:
+10. League days are official when:

-a) At least ¼ of the active membership completes a full round.,
+a) At least ¼ of the active membership completes a full round.

-c) The Board or its designee has not cancelled the event.
+b) The Board or its designee has not cancelled the event.

-10. If there is a question before, during or after the scheduled play of an event, the Board or its designee should be contacted immediately after play to resolve the issue in conjunction with the head golf professional.
+14. If there is a question before, during or after the scheduled play of an event, the Board or its designee should be contacted immediately after play to resolve the issue in conjunction with the head golf professional.

 Prize and Award Guidelines